 A: The university has arranged for employees and students traveling on official university business to be covered for a wide variety of accidents and incidents while away from the campus or primary workplace at no cost to the traveler or their unit.
 Key benefits of the travel program include the UC Trip Planner for planning your trip, travel alerts and emergency medical services, emergency travel services, information services and security evaluation services.
 The UCSC Travel Brochure and the Guidelines for UCSC Students Traveling Abroad provide additional information.
 For more information, visit the Risk Services Travel Insurance page.

-If you would like to submit a question to be added to the FAQs, please email Alex McCafferty at the Business Office.
+If you would like to submit a question to be added to the FAQs, please email the Business Office.